jokergoo/ComplexHeatmap-reference/book/03-heatmap_annotations.md

    `size` can also be absolute units.
 4. `gap`: Gaps between boxes.
 It should be a `unit` object.

-`anno_zoom()` also works for column annotations.
+`anno_link()` also works for column annotations.

-In previous example, box plots in the "zoom annotation" use the same data as in the heatmap (they share using the same values in the matrix).
-In some other cases, the annotations do not have very strong relations to the matrix, except the information of which rows from the matrix.
-In this case, the functionality is more proper to be understanded as to provide linking between subsets of rows and a list of graphic regions.
-Thus, there is an `anno_link()` function which is basically the same as `anno_zoom()`.
-The two functions are exactly the same, just with different names, depends how you understand.
-An example of using `anno_link()` is to correspond a list of text to a subset of rows, see examples from https://github.com/jokergoo/simplifyEnrichment.
+Another example of using `anno_link()` is to correspond a list of word clouds to groups of rows, see the blog post [Word cloud as heatmap annotation](https://jokergoo.github.io/2020/05/31/word-cloud-as-heatmap-annotation/) to find out how to implement it with `anno_link()`.

 <img src='https://user-images.githubusercontent.com/449218/79051702-027a4d00-7c32-11ea-887e-ed3e171a03a0.png'><br>

+Similar as `anno_mark()`, the positions of the plotting regions also depends on the absolute size of the graphic device.
+If you resize the current interactive device or you use `grid.grabExpr()` to capture the current plot, you might see the positions of texts are all corrupt.
+Please refer to Section
+\@ref(cowplot) for a solution.

 ## Multiple annotations {#multiple-annotations}

+### General settings {#heatmap-annotation-general-settings}

 As mentioned before, to put multiple annotations in `HeatmapAnnotation()`, they just need to be specified as name-value pairs.
 In `HeatmapAnnotation()`,